 Second, from the perspective of competitive firms, our study provides strategic insights for firms operating in highly competitive environments.
-Through our three-player game model, we discover that under platform governance, firms do not necessarily need to engage in review manipulation to remain competitive, even if their rivals do so.
-Platform governance effectively reduces the necessity of manipulation driven by competitive pressure, thereby reducing the risk of firms falling into a prisoner’s dilemma.
-This finding has significant implications for corporate decision-making, suggesting that firms should prioritize long-term brand reputation over short-term gains from review manipulation, particularly in intensely competitive markets.
+Through our three-player game model, we reveal that that in the presence of platform governance, firms do not necessarily need to engage in review manipulation to remain competitive, even if their rivals do so.
+We find that platform governance effectively reduces the necessity of manipulation driven by competitive pressure, thereby reducing the risk of firms falling into a prisoner’s dilemma.
+This finding has significant implications for corporate decision-making, as it suggests that firms should prioritize long-term brand reputation over short-term gains from review manipulation, particularly in intensely competitive markets.

 Third, from the perspective of the platform ecosystem, our study uncovers the dynamic interactions among platforms and firms, emphasizing the profound impact of governance on market equilibrium.
-While review manipulation may temporarily boost platform and firm revenues, in the long run, effective governance is crucial for maintaining a healthy and sustainable platform ecosystem.
+While review manipulation may temporarily boost platform and firm revenues, effective governance is crucial for maintaining a healthy and sustainable platform ecosystem in the long run.
 Our findings indicate that platforms may initially tolerate a certain degree of manipulation to attract user traffic and stimulate transactions.
 However, as time progresses, they must gradually strengthen governance measures to uphold consumer trust and ensure market fairness.
-Consequently, when designing governance policies, platforms should go beyond short-term profit considerations and incorporate the long-term stability of the ecosystem into their strategic planning.
+Therefore, when designing governance policies, platforms should go beyond short-term profit considerations and incorporate the long-term stability of the ecosystem into their strategic planning.
 This approach enables platforms to achieve sustainable profitability, foster user loyalty, and support the long-term growth of e-commerce markets.

-Limitations and future work
+Limitations and future works

-There are some research limitations of this study.
-First, this paper only considers the commission from firms when calculating platform revenue, yet in some real cases, platform revenue may contain other items, such as advertising fees and membership fees.
-Future research can verify the effect of platform governance on review manipulation by considering more items in platform revenue.
+This study has several research limitations.
+First, this paper only considers commissions from firms when calculating platform revenue; however, in some real cases, platform revenue may contain other items, such as advertising and membership fees.
+Thus, future research could verify the effect of platform governance on review manipulation by considering more items in platform revenue.

-Second, when considering consumer information sources, we only took into account online reviews and did not consider other factors influencing consumer purchasing decisions, such as third-party information or peer recommendations.
-Additionally, we did not consider the possibility of consumer-identifying manipulation.
-In the future, we will further refine the consumer demand function to better align with reality.
+Second, when considering consumer information sources, we considered only online reviews and did not consider other factors influencing consumer purchasing decisions, such as third-party information or peer recommendations.
+Furthermore, we did not consider the possibility of consumer-identifying manipulation.
+In the future, we will further refine the consumer demand function to better align with real-life conditions.

 Third, in the current model, consumers are treated as passive participants whose decisions are solely based on the perceived quality indicated by online reviews.
-However, consumers often act as strategic players, considering their purchasing decisions based on a broader context, including their expectations about other consumers’ behaviors and the platform’s governance strategies.
-Future studies should explore the impact of consumer behavior by modeling consumers as strategic decision-makers which may bring some interesting findings.
-Moreover, the present study only utilizes a two-stage game model to analyze the interactions between the platform and the firms.
-Future research could benefit from adopting a multi-stage game framework that allows for continuous adaptation and iterative decision-making.
-In such a model, the platform could respond dynamically to the firms’ strategic choices, modifying its governance strategies based on observed manipulative behaviors.
+However, consumers often act as strategic players who carefully consider their purchasing decisions based on a broader context, including their expectations about other consumers’ behaviors and the platform’s governance strategies.
+Future studies should thus explore the impact of consumer behavior by modeling consumers as strategic decision-makers, thereby bringing some interesting findings.

+Finally, the present study only used a two-stage game model to analyze the interactions between the platform and the firms.
+Thus, future research could benefit from adopting a multistage game framework that allows for continuous adaptation and iterative decision-making.
+In such a model, the platform could respond dynamically to the firms’ strategic choices, thus modifying its governance strategies based on observed manipulative behaviors.